The Conflict Response Roles Inventory (CR²I)™

 - improve working relationships

-- dramatically cut the costs of conflicts that can occur whenever creatives or any other people work together.
+- dramatically cut the costs of conflicts that can occur wherever people work together.

 What is the Conflict Response Roles Inventory (CR²I)™?

-The CR²I™ is an online self-assessment tool that will help you better understand your behaviours, and better understand others, whenever you’re in a conflict.
+The CR²I™ is an online self-assessment tool designed to help you better understand your behaviours, and better understand others, whenever you’re in a conflict.
 It has helped thousands of individuals, and hundreds of teams and organizations since 2005.

 The CR²I™ measures how you typically focus on certain values and meet particular needs when in conflict.